openITCOCKPIT/openITCOCKPIT-documentation/en/docs/configuration/distribute-module.md

 - Different system times between the master system and satellite.
 Using an NTP server or activating system time synchronisation via NSTA.
 - The connection between the master system and satellite is broken
 - the satellite system is overloaded
+- more than one master is querying the satellite

 ## Activating the satellite frontend